 How to Make Tomato Powder out of tomato skins!
+Easy one ingredient no waste recipe!
 You’ll never throw away tomato skins again!

 It’s raining tomatoes!
 Don’t I always say that during July and August?
 Well it’s true.
 You won’t believe how many pounds of tomatoes we grew this year and I’m not going to tell you because I will save it for the big Summer harvest weight chart post coming sometime in September.
 You guys know I love my Stewed Tomatoes recipe but with that comes alot of extra tomato skins.
 I’ve been composting them for years but this year I was set on using them in a recipe.

 How to Use Tomato Skins

 I wanted to use the tomato skins in a unique way that can be enjoyed in different recipes and ways throughout the seasons.
 So making tomato powder and tomato flakes it is!